mrsadri/100DaysOfCode/README.md

 - **List and Range Mastery:** Gained expertise in working with lists, including indexing with negative values, Working with Append and Extend functions.

-## Day 2: Unveiling Python's Inner Workings
+## Day 2: Unveiling Python's Syntax

 **Key Insights:**